Nivedithabp18/Nivedithabp18/README.md

 </p>

-<h3 align="center">Frontend Developer | BTech CSE Student | Tech Explorer</h3>
+<h3 align="center">Frontend Developer | BTech CSE Student </h3>
-🎓 I'm a 3rd-year Computer Science student at SIT, Mangalore, with a passion for building efficient and responsive websites.
+🎓 I'm a 4th-year Computer Science student at SIT, Mangalore, with a passion for building efficient and responsive websites.

 ---